bishopb/laravel-forums/README.md

 ```

 ## Troubleshooting
 Things go wrong.
-There's a least a way to peek under the hood and see what the Vanilla engine is doing.
+There's at least a way to peek under the hood and see what the Vanilla engine is doing.
 Here you go:

   * Publish the package configuration files: `php artisan config:publish bishopb/laravel-forums`
   * Edit `app/config/packages/bishopb/laravel-forums/package.php`